Electronics Research Center

-The Electronics Research Center (ERC) was a NASA research facility located in Cambridge, Massachusetts, across the street from MIT at Kendall Square.
-The ERC opened in September 1964 as the successor to the North Eastern Operations Office which opened in July 1962.
-The Center took over the administration of contracts, grants, and other NASA business in New England from the North Eastern Operations Office, and was Shutdown in June 1970.
-Its former campus is now the site of the United States Department of Transportation's John A. Volpe National Transportation Systems Center.
+The Electronics Research Center (ERC) was a NASA research facility located in Cambridge, Massachusetts, established in 1964 to serve the agency's need for internal expertise in electronics.
+It also administered contracts, grants, and other NASA business in New England until it closed in 1970.

+Its former campus later became the site of the United States Department of Transportation's John A. Volpe National Transportation Systems Center, until they moved to a new building in 2023.